thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 and automatically bound to the `comid.mkey` in the `measurement-map`.

 The raw measurement is encoded in a `digests-type` object in the `measurement-values-map`.
 The `digests-type` array MUST contain at least one entry.
 The `digests-type` array MAY contain more than one entry if multiple digests (obtained with different hash algorithms) of the same measured component exist.
-Refer below {{ex-cca-platform-ident}}.
+Refer below {{ex-cca-platform-refval}}.

+#### CCA Platform Configuration

+A Reference values for CCA platform configuration describes the set of chosen implementation options of the CCA platform.
+As an example, these may include a description of the level of physical memory protection which is provided.

+CCA platform configuration reference values represent vendor specific variable length data.
+As a result, in the CCA Platform CoRIM profile, it is represented in a `measurement-values-map` using `raw-values` set to `tagged-bytes` to represent platform configutation using variable length byte string.

+$raw-value-type-choice /= tagged-bytes

+The complete representation of a CCA Platform Reference Values is given in {{ex-cca-platform-refval}}.

 ~~~
-{::include examples/cca-platform-identification.diag}
+{::include examples/platform-refval.diag}
 ~~~
-{: #ex-cca-platform-ident title="Example SW Component ID Extension" }
+{: #ex-cca-platform-refval title="Example CCA Reference Values" }

 ### Attestation Verification Claims
 {: #sec-keys}